 Make Your Own Food

-If you’re going to a holiday party and want to eat healthy during the holidays, the best way to do that is make your own food to take with you.
+If you’re going to a holiday party and want to eat healthy during the holidays, the best way to do that is to make your own food to take with you.

-Be Mindful of Sugar, Gluten and Alcohol
+Be Mindful of Sugar, Gluten, and Alcohol

 Don’t Be Hard on Yourself